greaterthan/devops-handbook/manual-install-of-cobudget-api.md

 The server will be set up to use blue/green deployments.
 This will done by making two directories, incidentally named `blue` and `green` and set a symbolic link `current` that points to the current release in production.

-A new release can then be prepared in the directory not currently in use and the change can happen almost instantanously
+A new release can then be prepared in the directory not currently in use and the change can happen almost instantanously.

+Rollback to the previous version can happen equally fast \(if there are no incompatible database changes\).

 ## First time install